voxpupuli/puppet-nfs/REFERENCE.md

 Data type: `Array[String]`

-Array.
-It defines the Augeas parameter added in @param defaults_file when acting as a nfs version 4 client.
+It defines the Augeas parameter added in @param defaults_file when acting as a NFS version 4 client.

 Default value: `$nfs::params::client_idmapd_setting`